Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 The difference between a total order and a partial order is reflected in different database consistency models:

 * Linearizability

-    In a linearizable system, we have a total order of operations: if the system behaves as if there is only a single copy of the data, and every operation is atomic, this means that for any two operations we can always say which one happened first.
+    **In a linearizable system, we have a total order of operations**: if the system behaves as if there is only a single copy of the data, and every operation is atomic, this means that for any two operations we can always say which one happened first.

 * Causality

     We said that two operations are concurrent if neither happened before the other.
 Put another way, **two events are ordered if they are causally related (one happened before the other), but they are incomparable if they are concurrent.** This means that **causality defines a partial order, not a total order**: some operations are ordered with respect to each other, but some are incomparable.

 Therefore, according to this definition, **there are no concurrent operations in a linearizable datastore**: there must be a single timeline along which all operations are totally ordered.